AbstractSDK/cw-orchestrator/docs/src/quick_start/index.md

 > If you're unsure as to what the gRPC endpoint of your chain is, check the [Cosmos Directory](https://cosmos.directory) and there should be some listed.
 BOOT ships with a set of urls that should contain at least one working endpoint.
 Feel free to add urls to the list and PR them!

-The following sections detail setting up a library package for the contract interfaces and a binary package for executable scripts.˜
+The following sections detail setting up a library package for the contract interfaces and a binary package for executable scripts.

 Following this example, the project's structure should eventually look like: